ZTiKnl/sara/README.md

 #### Hearing:
 `start/stop listening` turns on/off speech recognition
 `start/stop hearing` same as above
-  **The speech recognition module works, but is not connected to input yet until some other things are worked out**
+  ~~The speech recognition module works, but is not connected to input yet until some other things are worked out~~
-  recognized input is simply displayed then discarded.
+  ~~recognized input is simply displayed then discarded~~
+  Speech is recognized and sent to prompt for user confirmation
 #### Voice:
 `start/stop voice` turns on/off text-to-speech
 `start/stop talking` same as above